-Rules have been proposed by the Consumer Financial Protection Bureau to supervise large debt collectors and credit reporting agencies.
+The Consumer Financial Protection Bureau (CFPB) proposed rules to supervise large debt collectors and credit reporting agencies.
 The rule covers consumer debt collectors, including law firms, earning more than $10 million from the activity.
-This works out to 4 percent of consumer debt collectors but about 63 percent of annual receipts from the debt collection market.
+This works out to 4 percent of consumer debt collectors; but about 63 percent of annual receipts from the debt collection market.
 Consumer credit reporting agencies with more than $7 million in annual receipts are subject to supervision under the rule.
 This would cover about 30 agencies that account for about 94 percent of the business.

-The CFPB has the authority to supervise non-banks of all sizes engaged in residential mortgage, payday lending and private education lending.
+The CFPB has the authority to supervise non-banks of all sizes.
+That is those engaged in residential mortgage, payday lending, and private education lending.
 The CFPB has the power to oversee larger participants providing other nonbank financial services.

-The proposed rule would mean that those debt collectors and credit reporting agencies that qualify as larger participants are subject to the same supervision process that is applied to banks.
-Supervision is described as an inspection by the CFPB and submitting periodic reports, but the details are not spelled out in the draft rule.
+The proposed rule would mean that those debt collectors and credit reporting agencies that qualify as larger participants are subject to the same supervision process as are banks.
+Description of supervision is that it is an inspection by the CFPB and submitting periodic reports.
+But, the details are not spelled out in the draft rule.
 CFPB may also require companies to submit financial records and other documents to determine if they are subject to supervision.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987.
+Or, send an e-mail to email@example.com, or complete the contact form below.